bmstu-iu9/refal-5-lambda/README.en.md

 #### Empty functions

-Unlike Classic Refal-5, the language allows create empty functions not containing any sentence.
+Unlike Classic Refal-5, the language allows creating empty functions not containing any sentence.
 Their call always ends up emergency program stopping.
-In an earlier version of the language (when it still was Simple Refal) empty functions quite often were used as identifiers, that’s why the syntax sugar was added to write them – the key word `$ENUM` for a local function and `$EENUM` for the entry:
+In an earlier version of the language (when it still was Simple Refal) empty functions quite often were used as identifiers, that’s why the syntax sugar was added to write them – the keyword `$ENUM` for a local function and `$EENUM` for the entry:

     /* entry */